Multiple Teeth Replacement Options Plano, TX

 Implants are made of titanium and can last for 20 years or longer.
 These are comfortable and can restore the person's biting function.
 However, the surgery can be difficult.
 The cost is typically higher than other options, so patients with multiple missing teeth may wish to consider alternatives.

 “Implants allow the patient to once again eat just about any food.
 This replacement option also does not need surviving roots as the implant screw will serve this purpose.”

-Check out what others are saying about our dental services on Yelp: Multiple Teeth Replacement Options Plano
+Check out what others are saying about our dental services on Yelp: Multiple Teeth Replacement Options in Plano, TX

 Questions Answered on This Page